 The programmer software is not very intuitive to use, and documentation for it is poor (written in Chingrish).
 Luckily there is a fantastic video from Pinball Workshop on Youtube which explains how to use this type of programmer and how to wrangle the software.

-To remove the ROMs from the game, don't forget to use the proper tool!
-They are available anywhere that sells components (Jaycar) and are a safer option for removing ROMs than prying them up with a flathead screwdriver!
+To remove the ROMs from the game, don't forget to use the proper tool (Jaycar).
+Integrated circuit extraction tools are a safer option for removing ROMs than prying them up with a flathead screwdriver.
 For this upgrade, you'll need to remove all of the sound ROMs (marked U2-U9) on the sound board, and the game ROM (U6) on the MPU board.
 Once you have the ROMs removed, you can assess how many eraseable/reprogrammable ones you have.
 Whack these in the eraser once you have removed the stickers and residue from the windows.
 I find leaving them for 5-10 minutes is usually enough to blank them.

 The non-rewritable chips (with no window) cannot be used, but keep these as spares in case you want to go back to the original sound ROMs.
 You will undoubtedly need to buy more ROM chips.
 Two types of ROM will work for this purpose: 27C4001 or 27C040.
 I found that 27C4001s were cheaper, so I grabbed a bulk lot of ten (eBay).
 Beware when buying obsolete ROMs on eBay, as most are either originals that have been refurbished, or fakes.
 As long as they work, there is no real problem, but grab some spares in any case.